LibraryCarpentry/governance/roles-responsibilities.md

 - (Optional) Select one LC Lesson to follow and be involved in discussions on GitHub with Maintainers and community members.

 ### Core Team member
-Each year a member from the Core Team is appointed as liason to LC-AC.
+Each year a member from the Core Team is appointed as liaison to LC-AC.